nextcloud/documentation/user_manual/files/access_webdav.rst

 ---------------------------------------

 If you use the native Windows implementation, you can map Nextcloud to a new drive.
-Mapping to a drive enables you to browse files stored on an Nextcloud server the way you would files stored in a mapped network drive.
+Mapping to a drive enables you to browse files stored on a Nextcloud server the way you would files stored in a mapped network drive.

 Using this feature requires network connectivity.
 If you want to store your